How it works

 │ └── docker-compose.yaml

-└── uptime
+└── docker-backup

 └── docker-compose.yaml

-root docker-compose file
+Root docker-compose file

 file which is used to configure: